Philip1806/blublog/README.md

 3. Categories
 - Can have background image.
-- Can have custom color code (for now is auto generated).
+- Can have custom color code.

 4. Pages
 - TinyMCE - WYSIWYG HTML Editor.